-The investment portfolio is divided into liquidity, core and bond reserves and trust fund portfolios.
+The investment portfolio is divided into liquidity, core, and endowment fund portfolios.
 The Policy's duration limits only apply to the liquidity and core portfolios.
 The duration of the liquidity portfolio is limited to the duration of the benchmark index plus or minus 0.5 years.
 The duration of the core portfolio will be limited to the duration of the benchmark index plus or minus 1.5 years.
 The appropriate benchmark indices will be set by the Treasurer and reported to the Board in the Monthly Treasurer's Report.